Public Art Program

 JPCRD was fortunate to work with a local artist in 2018 to conduct a temporary public art project as a way for the staff and board to understand the best way to move forward and gain public input.
 Artist, Anne-Marie Yang, created the piece, “Ephemeral Peace,” which was installed at Lexington Lake Park in Desoto for a 6 month period.
 This project allowed JCPRD to build a framework, gather community feedback, and determine the best funding mechanism to sustain the program.
-(Please embed the image of the pdf attached which explains her project in depth.)
+Learn More About This Artist: Ann-Marie Yan

 We have also developed a policy for individuals who wish to donate a public work of art or propose a loan opportunity.
 That application is coming soon.

 The Public Art Committee will accept applications year around, but new members are not consider until 4th quarter of each year with January being the start of each new term.
 The term is 3 years in length.
 The commitment will include bimonthly meetings at a time yet to be determined.
 If you are interested in applying to become a part of the committee, please submit your application here Public Art Committee!